 Video Parallax AMPHTML ads: In this type of format, a video ad is displayed on top of a banner image with a parallax effect.

-Lightbox AMPHTML ads: These are responsive and expandable display ads that enable the publishers to broadcast advertisers’ brand experience.
+Lightbox AMPHTML ads: These are responsive and expandable display ads enabling publishers to broadcast advertisers’ brand experience.

 The working of AMPHTML ads isn’t completely different than usual HTML ads.
 There is one slight difference that is in the type of ad tag.
 Let’s see how AMPHTML ads work: